Welcome

 Introduction

-‘Company-retained consultant’ means that a company has a separate contract with an consultant of its choice to perform classification assessments (and any other work covered by that contract).
-This consultant ‘acts as an internal expert’ for that company which nominated him/her for the purpose of DetNet.
+“Company-retained consultant” means that a company has a separate contract with a consultant of its choice to perform classification assessments (and any other work covered by that contract).
+This consultant acts as an internal expert for that company, which nominated them for the purpose of DetNet.

 Note: The consultancy contract is solely between the company and the consultant, no link with A.I.S.E. or with DetNet.

 Each company choosing to use their services is responsible for checking the competence of the expert of their choice, as they are responsible for the contractual relationship they establish with the expert.
-A.I.S.E. takes no liability with regard to the use made of the list or the experts listed herein.
+A.I.S.E. takes no liability with regard to the use made of the experts they make available.

 Nomination process: